 Know the Symptoms of Menopause

 Many women are experiencing the first signs of menopause without even realizing it.
 Among the most common symptoms of menopause are hot flashes, low libido, weight gain or joint aches.
-Menopausal women also might experience other menopause symptoms including sudden or rapid mood swings, iregular periods, vaginal dryness, brittle fingernails, anxiety, bloating etc. Menopause can even affect your skin, senses, energy level, sleep cycles and digestion.
+Menopausal women also might experience other menopause symptoms including sudden or rapid mood swings, irregular periods, vaginal dryness, brittle fingernails, anxiety, bloating etc. Menopause can even affect your skin, senses, energy level, sleep cycles and digestion.

-Menopause is an incredibly uncomfortable period of female life, making it necessary for there to be an array of treatment options available to those who suffer from the often intense side effects of hormonal transition.
+Menopause can be an incredibly uncomfortable period of female life, making it necessary for there to be an array of treatment options available to those who suffer from the often intense side effects of hormonal transition.
 You should almost always strive to use natural treatment methods, however, as pharmaceutical options are often dangerous and expensive.

 Herbal supplements and lifestyle alterations are natural remedies that work best when combined with one another.
 Menopause treatment never before has been easier, as many studies have discovered the efficacy of these remedies.